tsmboa0/copperx-smartbot/README.md

-# 🤖 Copperx Telegram Bot
+# 🤖 CopperX Telegram SmartBot

 ## 📝 Project Description

-The Copperx Telegram Bot is an advanced, AI-powered cryptocurrency management solution that revolutionizes how users interact with their digital assets.
-Leveraging the power of LangGraph and the Copperx API, this intelligent bot provides a seamless, intuitive experience for managing crypto wallets, making transactions, and accessing financial insights directly through Telegram.
+The CopperX Telegram SmartBot is an advanced, AI-powered assistant that helps CopperX users manage their accounts seamlessly.
+Leveraging the power of LangGraph and the CopperX API, this intelligent bot provides an intuitive experience for managing crypto wallets, making transactions, and accessing financial insights directly through Telegram.

+With its hybrid architecture, this smartbot incorporates natural language response, command handling, keyboard interactions, and a Telegram mini-app to help users manage their accounts seamlessly.

 ## ✨ Key Features

-- **🧠 AI-Powered Interactions**: Advanced natural language processing
+- **🧠 AI-Powered Interactions**: Advanced natural language processing that allows users to manage their wallet through natural conversations.
+For example, "Can you check my KYC status?" or "Please display my recent transactions."
+Even new users can ask about CopperX, and the agent responds in natural language, like a friend who's got your back.

 - **📡 Multi-Modal Interface**:
   - Traditional bot commands
   - Conversational AI interactions
   - Interactive button interfaces

+- **📱 A Telegram Mini App**:
+  - A CopperX Telegram mini-app for users who might need a GUI at some point, such as starting KYC verification.
+To access the mini-app, click on the "Open App" menu button in the chat.

-- **🔒 Secure Authentication**: Multi-layer security with Copperx API
+- **🔒 Secure Authentication**:
+   - Multi-layer security with CopperX API
+   - Rate limit protection allowing 10 requests per minute
+   - Access token encryption with AES-256 and PBKDF2 for key hashing

 - **💸 Comprehensive Wallet Management**:
   - Balance checks
-  - Fund transfers
+  - Fund transfers: email and wallet address
   - Transaction history
   - Withdrawal capabilities

-## 🚀 Core Functionalities

-### AI-Enhanced Capabilities
-- Understand complex crypto-related queries
-- Provide contextual financial advice
-- Intelligent transaction routing
-- Natural language transaction processing

-### Supported Operations
-- Account authentication
-- Wallet balance retrieval
-- Funds transfer (email/wallet address)
-- Transaction history exploration
-- Deposit notifications
+  - KYC status
-- Withdrawal management
+  - Profile
+  ... and more.

 ## 🛠 Technical Architecture

+### How It Works

+- All text inputs are passed to the router agent
+- Router agent decides whether to pass the operation to the handlers or the agent
+- If handler, the handlers perform the operation
+- If agent, the agent parses the intent, sets the parameters, and calls the handlers if necessary or just sends a message to the user

+### Future Implementation

+- Agent Persistence: Current version doesn't persist the state or remember previous conversations.
+This is due to the free version of the Groq API.
+- Multi-step actions: Multi-step actions are currently not implemented.
+For example, a user can say "Withdraw $50 to my Atlas bank account".
+This would require the agent to first fetch the user's balance, then retrieve bank accounts and get quotes before sending the final response to the user, eliminating multiple button clicks.

+If we are selected for the bounty, we will work with the CopperX team to implement these features seamlessly.

 ### Core Technologies
 - **Backend**: Node.js
 - **AI Integration**: LangGraph
-- **API**: Copperx Payout API
+- **API**: CopperX Payout API
-- **Communication**: Telegram Bot API
+- **Communication**: Telegram Bot API (Grammy)

 ### Interaction Modes
 1. **Command-Based Interactions**